UsmanNaseer137/project-managment/Project Execution: Running the Project Week 03.md

 * Develop a positive public perception
 Data ethics is rooted in several principles.
 In this reading, we will focus on two of these principles: data privacy and data bias.

+## Data privacy
+Data privacy is a key part of data ethics.
+Data privacy deals with the proper handling of data.
+This includes the purpose of data collection and processing, privacy preferences, the way organizations manage personal data, and the rights of individuals.
+It focuses on making sure the ways we collect, process, share, archive, and delete data are all in accordance with the law.
+As a project manager, it is your responsibility to protect the data you collect.
+You can help ensure the privacy of data collected from users, stakeholders, and others for your projects by:
+## Increasing data privacy awareness.
+Make sure every member of your project team—plus the vendors, contractors, and other stakeholders from outside of your company—are made aware of your organization's data security and privacy protocols.
+## Using security tools.
+Free security tools, like encrypted storage solutions and password managers, can decrease your project’s vulnerability to a data breach.
+In a lot of applications, like ones that are part of Google Workspace and Microsoft OneDrive, privacy settings can be adjusted to only give access to specific individuals.
+## Anonymizing data.
+Data anonymization refers to one or more techniques such as blanking, hashing, or masking personal and identifying information to protect the identities of people included in the data.
+This helps protect individuals’ personal information by keeping them anonymous.
+Once the information has been anonymized, it can then be used and shared freely.
+Types of data that should be anonymized include names, telephone numbers, social security numbers, email addresses, photographs, and account numbers.